Alphabetical list:

 Chronic prostatitis/chronic pelvic pain syndrome - diagnosis

 There are no definitive diagnostic tests for CP/CPPS.
 This is a poorly understood disorder, even though it accounts for 90%-95% of prostatitis diagnoses.
 It is found in men of any age, with the peak onset in the early 30s.
-CP/CPPS may be inflammatory (Category IIIa) or non-inflammatory (Category IIIb), based on levels ...Section: Prostatitis
+CP/CPPS may be inflammatory (Category IIIa) or non-inflammatory (Category IIIb), ...Section: Prostatitis